- Ivan Cuesta-Fernandez

 - Hönke, Jana, Ivan Cuesta-Fernandez.
-Forthcoming.
+2017.
 "A topolographical approach to infrastructure: Political topography, topology and the port of Dar es Salaam."
 Environment and Planning D: Society and Space 35(6): 1076-95.

 - Belda-Miquel, Sergio, Alejandra Boni, Ivan Cuesta-Fernandez, Jordi Peris.
 2016.
 "Are rights-based approaches helping (re)politicise development NGOs?
 Exploring the Spanish case."
 International Development Planning Review 38(2): 135-57.

 - Cuesta-Fernandez, Ivan.
 2015.
 “Mammoth dams, lean neighbors: assessing the bid to turn Ethiopia into East Africa´s powerhouse.”
 In A New Scramble for Africa?
 The Rush for Energy Resources, ed.
 Soren Schölvin.
 Farnham and Burlington, VT: Ashgate, 93-110.

 Less regularly than I would like, I also publish research-based briefs on my blog: Electric Territorialities

 MA in Politics and Democracy, Spanish Distance Learning University, Spain (2011)

 MSc in Power Generation: Renewables, Public University of Navarre (2008)

 MA in Development and International Cooperation, Instituto Hegoa, University of the Basque Country (2005)